Dnkhatri/Avistaz-Subtitle-Downloader/README.md

-# Avistaz-Subttitle-Downloader
+# Avistaz-Subtitle-Downloader
-Qbittorrent bash script to auto download english subtitles from avistaz when available

-This is a bash script that auto downloads english subtitles from avistaz when a torrent is downloaded using qbittorrent
+bash script to auto download english subtitles from avistaz for a torrent when it is added to qbittorrent.
+You will need qbittorrent, tranmission, wget, unzip and unrar to get it to work.

-set to run the script on torrent added with

-avistaz.sh "%N" "%D"